Acing The College Admissions Interview

 Determine If the College Offers Interviews: Although few colleges require an interview for general admissions, some colleges, such as University of Rochester and Hamilton College, highly recommend interviews.
 Some interviews are more evaluative and formal in nature, while others are informative and are geared towards you asking questions about the school and the admissions process.
 If you think you would be effective in an interview, then plan to take advantage of as many as you can.

 The Early Bird Gets the Worm: Most interview scheduling is done on a first-come, first-serve basis.
 Check the website about the process for arranging an interview, or contact the admissions office.
-Generally, admissions interviews on campus are your best option.
-However, if you are unable to get a campus interview, find out if the college offers interviews with admissions representatives virtually or with representatives or alumni in your hometown.
+Generally, admissions interviews on campus are your best option, but more colleges have moved interviews online.
+Schedule online interviews with admissions representatives or alumni on the website.
 Whatever you do, do not wait until the last minute.
 When I did alumni interviews for Vanderbilt University, I would start as early as October.
 However, most of the requests came in January and February, and several times I had to turn down students because my interview schedule was full.
 While Vanderbilt no longer offers alumni interviews, hopefully these tips from an experienced interviewer can benefit you.